repcaktiw/repcaktiw/README.md

 ### 🔭 I am Currently Focusing on

-- Practicins JavaScript (my main focus)
+- Practicing JavaScript (my main focus)
 - Working with CSS Frameworks
 - Practicing HTML and CSS skills
 - Learning how to become better programmer